teo/calamares/CONTRIBUTING.md

 ## Join the Conversation

-GitHub Issues are **one** place for discussing Calamares if there are concrete problems or a new feature to discuss.
+Issues are **one** place for discussing Calamares if there are concrete problems or a new feature to discuss.
 Issues are not a help channel.
 Visit Matrix for help with configuration or compilation.